Shamsunnahar (footballer, born 2003): Early years

-Playing career
+Early career

 Shamsunnahar first played in 2011 Bangamata Sheikh Fazilatunnesa Mujib Gold Cup Football Tournament for Kalsindur Government Primary School.

+Club career

+Thimphu City FC

+In 2025, she signed with Bhutan Women's National League club Thimphu City FC.

-International
+International career

 Shamsunnahar was selected to the Bangladesh women's national under-17 football team for the 2017 AFC U-16 Women's Championship qualification – Group C matches.
 She played first time at the tournament in the match against Iran on 27 August 2016.